-The modeling approach for consumer loan asset-backed securities (ABS) transactions usually takes into account the country's local currency country risk ceiling (LCC) when calibrating the portfolio loss distribution, which we use to generate portfolio losses.
-In particular, we typically define the portfolio credit enhancement as the credit enhancement consistent with the highest rating achievable in the country (i.e., the LCC).47
+The modeling approach for consumer loan ABS transactions usually takes into account the country's local currency country risk ceiling (LCC) when calibrating the portfolio loss distribution, which we use to generate portfolio losses.
+In particular, we typically define the portfolio credit enhancement as the credit enhancement consistent with the highest rating achievable in the country (i.e., the LCC).45

-As Exhibit 7 shows, two loss distributions reflecting the same amount of portfolio credit enhancement (CE) but different maximum achievable ratings will have markedly different shapes, meaning the losses and their associated probabilities differ markedly.
+As Exhibit 7 shows, two loss distributions reflecting the same amount of portfolio credit enhancement but different maximum achievable ratings will have markedly different shapes, meaning the losses and their associated probabilities differ markedly.
 The loss distribution for a maximum achievable rating of Aaa (sf) has a lower probability of very high loss scenarios than the loss distribution of a maximum achievable rating of Baa2 (sf).

-Under this approach, if we lower the maximum achievable rating for structured finance transactions in a country, we will not necessarily lower the amount of CE.
-For example, if a maximum achievable rating of Aaa (sf) previously corresponded to 10% CE, a new maximum achievable rating of Baa2 (sf) may also correspond to 10% CE, to account for the risk of a higher probability of high loss.
+Under this approach, if we lower the maximum achievable rating for structured finance transactions in a country, we will not necessarily lower the portfolio credit enhancement.
+For example, if a maximum achievable rating of Aaa (sf) previously corresponded to 10% portfolio credit enhancement, a new maximum achievable rating of Baa2 (sf) may also correspond to 10% portfolio credit enhancement, to account for the risk of a higher probability of high loss.

-Calculating the loss distribution using the same enhancement amount but a lower rating results in a fatter tail on this curve, which takes into account the higher probability of high losses on the rated tranche in a country with a lower ceiling.
+Calibrating the loss distribution using the same enhancement amount but a lower rating results in a fatter tail on this curve, which takes into account the higher probability of high losses on the rated tranche in a country with a lower ceiling.

 This approach provides for consistent stress across the capital structure, from the senior to the junior classes.
-The revised loss distribution will capture a change in the level of country risk and resulting changes in the maximum achievable rating or the relevant CE (for junior notes).

-47 In certain circumstances, in particular for low LCC levels, we may consider alternative loss distribution assumptions or may not adjust our loss distribution assumption taking into consideration the LCC.
+45 In certain circumstances, in particular for low LCC levels, we may consider alternative loss distribution assumptions or may not adjust our loss distribution assumption taking into consideration the LCC.